vinman75/noggin/README.md

 ### Purpose
 Noggin is a personal project that was designed to store and edit useful programming tips in a GUI for easy access.
-Intallially the project was going to be the learning project for GIT and pySimpleGUI
+Intallially the project was going to be my learning project for GIT and pySimpleGUI

 ---
 Noggin is a simple tool that can help to save snippets of information.